sushantkumr/CrowdCoin/README.md

 Decentralized Kickstarter

 Raise funds for your project, venture or gig the decentralized way.
-Backers can be assured that the money the contribute is used for the right purpose by approving the usage.
+Backers can be assured that the money they contribute is used for the right purpose by approving the usage.
+WORK IN PROGRESS